sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/section03trees/trees.md

 ### `Size`:

 1. The size of a tree is equal to (defined as) the `total number of nodes` in the tree.
+2. We calculate it recursively as: `1 (the size of the current node) + the size of the left-tree + the size of the right-tree`.

 ## How to remember the difference between the height, the depth, and the level?